Why we have the NHS Knowledge and Library Hub

 October 2021 saw the launch of a new national discovery service, called the NHS Knowledge and Library Hub.

 These pages offer an introduction to the Hub for library teams.

 User discovery research tells us that healthcare staff want to be able to search in one place for all types of high quality, trusted knowledge resources.

-An increasing number of NHS-funded library services have been responding to this need by implementing local discovery systems.
+An increasing number of NHS-funded library services had been responding to this need by implementing local discovery systems.

-Increasing amounts of money and time are spent configuring and maintaining local systems.
+Increasing amounts of money and time were spent configuring and maintaining local systems.

-Large sections of the healthcare workforce, including those working outside Trusts, do not have access to a discovery system.
+Large sections of the healthcare workforce, including those working outside Trusts, had no access to a discovery tool.

 Contact the Knowledge for Healthcare team on [email protected] for the research report in an accessible format.

-What are the benefits of the new service?
+What are the benefits of the NHS Knowledge and Library Hub?

 A single national gateway for all staff and learners in the NHS in England.